Nanda Empire: Regnal period

 There is little unanimity among the ancient sources regarding the total duration of the Nanda reign or their regnal period.
 For example, the Matsya Purana assigns 88 years to the rule of the first Nanda king alone, while some manuscripts of the Vayu Purana state the total duration of the Nanda rule as 40 years.
 The 16th century Buddhist scholar Taranatha assigns 29 years to the Nandas.

-It is difficult to assign precise date for the Nanda and other early dynasties of Magadha.
+It is difficult to assign precise dates for the Nanda and other early dynasties of Magadha.
 Historians Irfan Habib and Vivekanand Jha date the Nanda rule from c.
 344–322 BCE, relying on the Sri Lankan Buddhist tradition which states that the Nandas ruled for 22 years.
 Historian Upinder Singh dates the Nanda rule from 364/345 BCE to 324 BCE, based on the assumption that Gautama Buddha died in c.
 486 BCE.

 According to another theory, based on astronomical calculations, the first Nanda king ascended the throne in 424 BCE.
 Proponents of this theory also interpret the Hathigumpha inscription to mean that "Nandaraja" (the Nanda king) flourished in year 103 of the Mahavira Era, that is, in 424 BCE.

 The 14th century Jain writer Merutunga, in his Vichara-shreni, states that king Chandra Pradyota of Avanti died on the same night as the Jain leader Mahavira.
 He was succeeded by his son Palaka, who ruled for 60 years.
 After that, the Nandas rose to power at Pataliputra and captured the Avanti capital Ujjayini.
 The Nanda rule, spanning the reigns of nine kings, lasted for 155 years, after which the Mauryas came to power.
 According to the Śvetāmbara Jain tradition, Mahavira died in 527 BCE, which would mean that the Nanda rule—according to Merutunga's writings—lasted from 467 BCE to 312 BCE.
 According to historian R. C. Majumdar, while all the chronological details provided by Merutunga cannot be accepted without corroborative evidence, they cannot be dismissed as entirely unreliable unless contradicted by more reliable sources.